 All enrolled students are covered by a supplemental accident insurance plan free of charge.
-This supplemental insurance covers injuries sustained during school time or at school-related activities (except football).
+This supplemental insurance covers injuries sustained during school time or at school-related activities.
 Claims for injuries incurred at school must be submitted through the school office.

-The student must immediately notify the supervising teacher, school nurse, or administrator of Geneseo School District 2/25/16 1 injury, and an accident report must be filed.
+The student must immediately notify the supervising teacher, school nurse, or administrator of the injury, and an accident report must be filed.